Make your Clipchamp videos accessible to people with disabilities

 How to fix it

-Include captions and subtitles for videos
+Include a transcript and captions for videos

 Enable autogenerated captions